Guru Nanak Jayanti - Sikh Festivals (2017)

 Sikhism as a religion believes in universal brotherhood of man and the fatherhood of God and is devoid of all ritualism and priestcraft.

-Just a small point I'd like to make here and that is Sikhs are not supposed to cut any body hair at all and anyone who does cut his hair or trim his beard, is not a Sikh.
+Sikhs are not allowed to cut any body hair and anyone who does cut his hair or trim his beard, is not a Sikh.

 About Guru Granth Sahib - The Holy Book Of Sikhs